 We recognize revenue from the license of our software license and related maintenance and support services revenues upon the satisfaction of performance obligations.
 We determined that the term-based software license should be combined with the maintenance and support services as a single performance obligation.
 The nature of the maintenance and support services, inclusive of our obligation to provide additional, unspecified software functionality over the license term, in allowing this single customer to be flexible in utilizing the customized software to respond to the changing regulatory environment, are critical to the customer's ability to derive benefit and value from the license.
-Contractually, we provide continuous access to the software license and maintenance and support services are recognized ratably over the term of the contract because our obligation to provide the license and related support services is uniform over the license term.
+Contractually, we provide continuous access to the software, maintenance and support services, helpdesk and technical support over the contract term, hence a time-elapsed method is used to recognize revenue.
+Revenues from the software license and maintenance and support services are recognized ratably over the term of the contract because our obligation to provide the license and related support services is uniform over the license term.
 We generally invoice for these services a month in arrears.
-If a customer does not renew prior to the contract term expiring, we stop recognizing subscription revenues at the end of the curract term, even though services may continue to be provided for a period of time until the renewal process is completed.
+If a customer does not renew prior to the contract term expiring, we stop recognizing subscription revenues at the end of the current contract term, even though services may continue to be provided for a period of time until the renewal process is completed.
 Once the renewal is complete, we recognize the revenues for the period between the expiration of the original contract term and the completion of the renewal process in the month in which the renewal is executed.